 “Seek and you will find.”

-When we seek Him out we will certainly find Jesus.
-He is ready to meet with you and me in a heartbeat.
-He was born ready.
+When we seek the Lord we will find Him.
+Jesus is ready to meet us at any place, at any time – He was born ready.